HackerSpace-PESU/Best11-Fantasycricket/README.md

 ### Acknowledgements

-1. Special thanks to [scientes](https://github.com/scientes) for setting up the basic webcrawler
+1. Special thanks to [scientes](https://github.com/scientes) for allowing us to use the server to host the website

-2. We would like to thank [Howstat](http://www.howstat.com/cricket/home.asp) for their amazing website with daily updates and availabilty to scrape
+2. We would like to thank [espncricinfo](https://www.espncricinfo.com/) for their amazing website with daily updates and availabilty to scrape

 If you liked our project we would really appreciate you starring this repo.